Efficient Transferable Optimal Transport via Min-Sliced Transport Plans: Method and Theoretical Results

 \subsection{Mini-batch Training}

 Training a slicer network on large-scale datasets is computationally demanding because each update requires evaluating the full $\STP$ objective.
 We mitigate this cost by optimizing a mini-batched $\STP$ loss, which enables fast iterations.
-Theoretically, we demonstrate that the gap between the full-batch and mini-batch objectives decays at a rate of $\mathcal{O}(B^{-\frac{1}{2}})$, where $B$ represents the batch size.
+Theoretically, we establish a stability and convergence guarantee demonstrating how the mini-batch objective approaches the full-batch objective as the batch size becomes large.